 Hey, there!
 If you’ve landed on this page, chances are you either know me or know somebody who has raved about the benefits of elderberry syrup.
 Increasingly in scientific studies elderberry has been proven to shorten the duration of or prevent the occurrence of colds and has also been shown to be effective against flu.
-Pregnant & breastfeeding women should only take elderberry after consulting with their doctor and you should NEVER give it to children under age one without consulting with their pediatrician (and only the commercial, non-honey based elderberry syrup for infants under 12 months).
+Pregnant & breastfeeding women should only take elderberry after consulting with their doctor and you should NEVER give it to children under age one without consulting with their pediatrician (and only the commercial, non-honey based elderberry syrup for infants under 12 months–honey can be deadly for them).
 Here are a couple articles if you have spare time on your hands and like to read:

 Research demonstrates that elderberry extract has particular immune-modulating and antioxidant properties that neutralize the activity of viruses so they can no longer enter the cell and replicate.
 The berries also contain vitamins A and C, and the flavonoids quercetin, anthocyanin and rutin, all of which boost immune function.